datamin-io/public-documentation/general-information/quick-start-guide.md

 By doing this we don't need to retrieve the invoices created within the last 30 minutes from the database and run this pipeline every 30 minutes anymore.&#x20;

 Instead, the pipeline can be integrated with one of the message brokers or queue software if they are already used in your organization.
 It can be [Apache Kafka](../integrations/library-of-integrations/apache-kafka.md), [RabbitMQ](../integrations/library-of-integrations/rabbitmq.md), Amazon SQS, [Google Pub/Sub](../integrations/library-of-integrations/google-pub-sub.md), and others.
-As soon as the new invoice is created, you can send it to one of these solutions and it will automatically trigger the pipeline at Datamin and forward the JSON data to it.
+As soon as the new invoice is created, you can send it to one of these solutions and it will automatically trigger the pipeline at Ylem and forward the JSON data to it.

 ### Remove the scheduling